Skallwar/skallwar.tk/content/posts/unkillable_process/index.md

 see what I tried to do on the [libbpf branch on Github](https://github.com/Skallwar/blocksig/tree/libbpf)

 # Talk
-I have talk about this in a conference for the [LSE](https://lse.epita.fr) (french):
+I have talked about this in a conference for the [LSE](https://lse.epita.fr) (french):
 {{< youtube id=oacOs3lQsSs?start=5998 >}}